melalj/gsheet-api/README.md

 - `X-Private-Api-Key` header: You need to set the environement variable `PRIVATE_API_KEY`
 - `key` query string: You need to set the environement variable `PRIVATE_API_KEY_QUERY`

+## Limitations and Quota

+[Following Google Sheets API documentation](https://developers.google.com/sheets/api/limits).
+This version of the Google Sheets API has a limit of 500 requests per 100 seconds per project, and 100 requests per 100 seconds per user.
+Limits for reads and writes are tracked separately.
+There is no daily usage limit.

+Be mindful about this limitation, if you want to use this api as a backend for your frontend!

 ## Contribute